 We like: Affordable for a MacBook

-The MacBook Neo is Apple's ground-breaking new laptop.
-Usually, you'd pay a premium for an Apple MacBook, but the Neo is pitched at a more affordable, mid-range price.
-Available to buy since March, it's surprising to see it already on offer – although it's not a huge drop in price.
+The MacBook Neo is Apple's groundbreaking new laptop.
+Usually, you'd pay a premium for an Apple MacBook, but the Neo is pitched at a mid-range price.
+Available to buy since March, it's surprising to see it already on offer – although it's not a huge price drop.

 It has an A18 Pro processor (first used in the iPhone 16 Pro), a 13-inch screen and a premium aluminium chassis.
-It does only have two USB-C ports (get an adaptor if you want more) and lacks the backlit keyboard of other MacBooks – which may not bother you.
+It only has two USB-C ports (get an adaptor if you want more) and lacks the backlit keyboard of other MacBooks, but that may not bother you.

 Eager to find out if Apple's affordable laptop is right for you?
 Read our full MacBook Neo review.